Should You Travel to Phuket?

 You don’t need to go to Patong

 I often hear terrible things about Phuket but they are almost always from people who went to Patong or the popular beaches near it.
 I’ve heard Patong is trash-tourism central and no one should be surprised by what they find there anymore.
-There are so many options in Phuket that there really is no excuse for choosing one of the dodgy areas, unless you are there for dodgy reasons.
+There are so many options in Phuket that there really is no excuse for choosing one of the dodgy areas by mistake.

 Should you travel to Phuket?

 So, should you travel to Phuket?
 Yes and no. I’m sure there are better islands in Thailand, and even Cambodia, but Phuket is perfect for a weekend away.
 It’s easy to get to and there is plenty to do, or you can just relax at the beach.
-If you are on a longer trip then there probably isn’t much point spending too long in Phuket.
-It’s pretty expensive by Thai standards, and while the beaches are nice there are probably nicer ones on the islands nearby.
-Save yourself some money and head to them (and tell me what they are like, I haven’t been to any other islands in Thailand!)
+If you are on a longer trip there isn’t much point spending too long in Phuket.
+It’s pretty expensive by Thai standards, and while the beaches are nice there are nicer ones on the islands nearby.

 What do you think of Phuket?
 Have you been there or to any other Thai islands?
 Let me know what you think.